lwtnn/lwtnn/CONTRIBUTING.md

 How to contribute
 =================

 First of all, thanks for your interest!
-We can use a lot of help with this package and while writing code is awesome we also like to spend some time applying it to our particle smasher data.
 Anything you can do to provide feedback is extremely helpful to us.

 For common questions and documentation, please look at our [github wiki][1].
 If you find this inadequate we encourage you to